12 Cleaning Secrets Under $5

 Unclog a Drain with Vinegar

 Don’t call the plumber just yet!
 Unclog any drain with this affordable and simple trick.
 Pour one cup baking soda down the drain, followed by one cup of vinegar.
 Let the foaming mixture sit for about 15 minutes, then pour down one cup of boiling water.
 Repeat as needed.
-Here are a few household uses for vinegar you never knew about.

 Remove a Toilet-Ring Stain with a Pumice Stone